-Tuesday saw me watching my favourite and one of only a few Disney films I saw as a child, Beauty and the Beast.
+Tuesday saw me watching my favorite and one of only a few Disney films I saw as a child, Beauty and the Beast.
 This was no ordinary film experience, this was a Disney Singalong at The Castro Theatre – what fun!
 On entry we received goodie bags and singing, heckling and booing were encouraged all throughout the movie.
-Two gin and tonics in the Twin Peaks Tavern before hand helped me relax my stiff upper lip and join in with the singing.
+Two gin and tonics in the Twin Peaks Tavern beforehand helped me relax my stiff upper lip and join in with the singing.

 Cycling to Sausalito

 On Saturday me and my husband finally completed a bike ride we have wanted to do since we arrived back in September!
 We hired bikes from Blazing Saddles and cycled from Fishermans Wharf via Golden Gate Bridge to Sausalito.
 On a clear day this an absolutely stunning route and really gives you a sense of the scale of the bay.
 Sausalito itself is a charming little town full of lovely shops and restaurants.
 We ate lunch outside at Salito’s Crab House before getting the ferry back to Fishermans Wharf.
 This great trip probably justifies a blog post in itself but I’m feeling lazy!